anipmehta/BlockChain/README.md

      * A block can pick transactions from the pool and complete after verification.
      * At any instance of time, one can view the users and their respective balance in the users graph.
      * Also, one can view the bitcoins transacted by each block in another graph.
-   #### A brief walkthrough of the code and functionality is expalianed in a short video.
+   #### A brief walkthrough of the code and functionality is expalianed in a short video (link : https://youtu.be/-4Icdpg83Iw).
    #### Below are the screenshots of the functionality as seen in the browser :

    This is the first page you see when you go to (http://localhost:4000)